MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 [!INCLUDE [hci-applies-to-23h2-22h2](../../includes/hci-applies-to-23h2-22h2.md)]

-This article discusses how to use Microsoft Defender for Cloud to protect your Azure Stack HCI from various cyber threats and vulnerabilities.
+This article discusses how to use Microsoft Defender for Cloud to protect your Azure Stack HCI system from various cyber threats and vulnerabilities.

-Defender for Cloud helps improve the security posture of your environment, and can protect against existing and evolving threats.
-You can use Defender for Cloud to assess both the individual and overall security posture of all the resources in your Azure Stack HCI environment.
+Defender for Cloud helps improve the security posture of your Azure Stack HCI environment, and can protect against existing and evolving threats.

 For more information about Microsoft Defender for Cloud, see [Microsoft Defender for Cloud documentation](/azure/defender-for-cloud/).